 However, the above does not in any way imply that the DMCA applies directly to content created by a streamer, as long as the streamer is not a U.S. resident.

 Any dispute must be resolved by a pre-established rule and by an independent third party.
-In the present case, Twitch imposes in paragraph 15.
+So, Twitch imposes in paragraph 15.
 Disputes, subparagraph d.
 Applicable law and jurisdiction, (i) that such rules shall consist of the Terms of Service (the Agreement) and the laws of the State of California and the U.S. federal laws, and the third party enforcer shall be an arbitrator in Santa Clara County, California.

 Again, this does not apply directly to a user or streamer who is a resident of the European Union or Spain.
-In fact, Twitch acknowledges that it is obliged to admit this in the section (ii): the laws of the domicile of the user or streamer will be applicable, before the competent courts of that territory.
+In fact, Twitch acknowledges this in the section (ii): the laws of the domicile of the user or streamer will be applicable, before the competent courts of that territory.

 What rules apply in Spain and the European Union to copyright on musical works?